 ZIPP 404 NSW – A TOP PICK FOR FLAT ROAD RACES, CRITS, TTs OR BREAKAWAYS

 A new, wider (19C), lighter (1620g), tubeless model with an updated rim shape and the same hub and spokes as the last model was introduced June 1 and is just now becoming available.
-I expect to review it in July or August.
-Availability is limited but you can get it as of July 3, 2018 in the US/CA by clicking this link to Competitive Cyclist and in UK/EU at Tredz, Chain Reaction Cycles.
+We are reviewing it now in September.
+Availability is limited but you can get it as of September 2, 2018 in the US/CA by clicking this link to Competitive Cyclist and in UK/EU at Tredz, Chain Reaction Cycles.

 Despite the similarities in name, the new Zipp 404 NSW and Zipp 404 Firecrest are quite different wheelsets.
 Yes, they did add a textured brake track and are using a new hub on the NSW but they’ve also changed some of the rim’s key dimensions, something they’ve never done to the Firecrest as they’ve updated it over the years.

 The 404 NSW wheels are a good deal wider (about 1mm at the bead hook and 2.5mm at the brake track per my measurements) and lighter (about 150g) than the 404 Firecrest.
 They are still dimpled, not tubeless and should be run with a 23C tire to minimize the aerodynamic drag.

 These remain very fast wheels and good in crosswinds.
 Zipp makes quantitative claims about the % improvement that I can’t verify but on the road I can tell you they are fast, maintain your speed very well and are minimally affected and quite easily managed in heavy crosswinds.
 They were one of the fastest wheels I’ve ridden in my highly unscientific 2-mile interval training repeats and just barely noticed the wind (or view) coming off the ocean in my high wind crosswind runs.